Detroit Department of Transportation: Fares

-Since 2019, DDOT, SMART, and the QLINE have had a unified fare payment system, Dart.
-Dart passes are available as digital passes through the Dart app, or as physical passes, which can be purchased from SMART's ticket offices in downtown Detroit and Royal Oak, the Rosa Parks Transit Center, SMART's online store, and select local businesses.
+Since 2019, DDOT, SMART, and the QLine have had a unified fare payment system, Dart.
+Dart passes are available as digital passes through the Token Transit app, or as physical passes, which can be purchased from SMART's ticket offices in downtown Detroit and Royal Oak, the Rosa Parks Transit Center, SMART's online store, and select local businesses.
 4-hour and 24-hour passes can be purchased with cash onboard buses.

 Standard Fares

 ^To receive discounted fares, seniors (age 65+) and disabled passengers must present either DDOT Special Fares ID card or state ID with visual impairment designation.

 ^^Medicare cardholders pay same rates as children 6–17, seniors at least 65 & disabled.